 SEE ALSO: QUIZ: How Well Do You Know Social Security?

 You can choose to sign up for traditional Medicare -- Parts A, B and D, and a supplemental medigap policy.
-Or you can go an alternative route by signing up for Medicare Advantage, which offers comprehensive coverage through private insurance companies.
-Technically Part C, Medicare Advantage has a monthly cost, in addition to the Part B premium, that varies depending on which plan you choose.
+Or you can go an alternative route by signing up for Medicare Advantage, which provides medical and prescription drug coverage through private insurance companies.
+Also called Part C, Medicare Advantage has a monthly cost, in addition to the Part B premium, that varies depending on which plan you choose.
 With Medicare Advantage, you don't need to sign up for Part D or buy a medigap policy.
 Like traditional Medicare, you'll also be subject to co-payments, deductibles and other out-of-pocket costs, although the total costs tend to be lower than for traditional Medicare.
 In many cases, Advantage policies charge lower premiums but have higher cost-sharing.
 Your choice of providers may be more limited with Medicare Advantage than with traditional Medicare.

 If you choose traditional Medicare and your income is above a certain threshold, you'll pay more for Parts B and D. Premiums for both parts can come with a surcharge when your adjusted gross income (plus tax-exempt interest) is more than $85,000 if you are single or $170,000 if married filing jointly.
-In 2015, $187.50 to $428.60 per month per person, depending on their income level, for Part B coverage.
-They also pay extra for Part D coverage, ranging from $13.30 to $76.20 per month, on top of their regular premiums.
+In 2017, high earners pay $187.50 to $428.60 per month for Part B, depending on their income level, and they also pay extra for Part D coverage, from $13.30 to $76.20 on top of their regular premiums.